muyed-moktadir/cozy-library-website/README.md

 # The Cozy Library

-This project was created by react,html and [Create the cuzy library](https://the-cuzy-library.netlify.app/).
+This project was created by react,css,JS and [website : the cuzy library ](https://the-cuzy-library.netlify.app/).

 ## Available Scripts